Penn State vs. Michigan State NCAA Football Odds, Plays and Insights | November 27, 2021

 Michigan State Stats and Trends

-- This season, the Spartans have an ATS record of 3-1 in their four games as an underdog of 1.5 points or more.
+- The Spartans have covered the spread twice this year when underdogs by 4 points or more (in three chances).

-- Michigan State's games this season have hit the over on six of 11 set point totals (54.5%).
+- Michigan State's games this season have eclipsed the over/under six times in 11 opportunities (54.5%).

-- Michigan State is 6-1-1 against the spread and 7-1 overall when the team amasses more than 334.3 yards.
+- In games that Michigan State totals more than 334.3 yards, the team is 6-1-1 against the spread and 7-1 overall.

-- This year the Spartans have 14 turnovers, four fewer than the Nittany Lions have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.